Assessment 3 Instructions: Improvement Plan In-Service Presentation

 understand their roles and practice new skills related to your safety improvement plan pertaining to

-medication administration,
+medication administration, or

 2. Locate a safety improvement plan through an external resource and create an agenda and PowerPoint of an